MrMak21/Android-Stories/README.md

 <br>

- - Also Android-Stories view containing all the instagram-like functionality.
+ - Also Android Stories library view containing all the instagram-like functionality.
  Press to the ***right*** to go next story, press to the ***left*** to go to the previous story or ***hold*** to pause time.

  <br>

- - Android-Stories view also contains a callback so you know when the stories come to an end. <br>
+ - Android Stories library view also contains a callback so you know when the stories come to an end. <br>
  All you have to do is implement ***StoriesCallback*** in your Activity/Fragment and override ***onStoriesEnd()*** method. <br>
  Kotlin example: